Keir Starmer departure announced?

 ## Short Answer

-**Key takeaway.** Both the **model** and the **market** expect Keir Starmer's departure to be announced Before Sep 1, 2026, with no compelling evidence of mispricing.
+**Key takeaway.** Both the **model** and the **market** overwhelmingly agree that Keir Starmer's departure will be announced before Dec 1, 2026, with only minor residual uncertainty.

 ## Key Claims (January 2026)